AntonioLonga/AdvancePyTorchGeometricTutorials/README.md

 # AdvancePyTorchGeometricTutorials
 Hi!
-We are Antonio Longa PhD student, and PhD Gabriele Santin and PhD Giovanni Pellegrini, researcher, working between Fondazione Bruno Kessler and the University of Trento, Italy.
+We are Antonio Longa PhD student, and Gabriele Santin and Giovanni Pellegrini, researchers, working between Fondazione Bruno Kessler and the University of Trento, Italy.

 This project aims to present through a series of tutorials various techniques in the field of Geometric Deep Learning, focusing on how they work and how to implement them using the [Pytorch geometric](https://github.com/rusty1s/pytorch_geometric) library, an extension to Pytorch to deal with graphs and structured data,